 Since 1953, thousands of others have gone on to climb the mountain, with more and more visitors each year, some as young as 13 and others up to the impressive age of 80!
 And Everest isn’t just a mountaineering site but also a hot spot for winter sports, used for skiing, snowboarding, paragliding and even BASE jumping.

-When Hillary passed away in 2008, Nepal founded Mount Everest Day in his honor and chose the date of Hillary and Norgay’s summit as the day to mark the occasion.
+When Hillary passed away in 2008, Nepal founded International Everest Day in his honor and chose the date of Hillary and Norgay’s summit as the day to mark the occasion.
 While various events and memorials are observed in the region, this day has gone on to be celebrated all over the world.

 And of course it’s not just in honor of the climbers, but also the magnificent mountain itself.
 Everest is particularly special in Nepalese and Sherpa culture, held to be a sacred spot.
 Sherpas treat Chomolungma (meaning ‘Mother of the World’) with the greatest of respects and make offerings to the mountain as part of a puja ceremony before attempting climbs.
 They have also been instrumental in environmental protection efforts, cleaning up waste that litters the mountainside to ensure its beauty is preserved for the future.